What is the Portland Public Schools (PPS) Food Fund?

 The PPS Food Fund is a collaboration of the Foundation for PPS and Food Fuels Learning (FFL) and is made possible through generous donations by the community.
 The PPS Food Fund was established to provide community members the opportunity to invest in grassroots, school-based projects that build food security for PPS students and their families.

-Apply for a PPS Food Fund Grant
+PPS Food Fund Grant Applications Are Now Closed

 How do I know if I can apply?